archlinux/alpm/CONTRIBUTING.md

 License identifiers and copyright statements are checked using [`reuse`].

 Various [`just`] targets are used to run checks and tests.
+In order to review the snapshot changes in tests, you can use [`cargo-insta`].

 To aide in development, it is encouraged to install the relevant [git pre-commit] and [git pre-push] hooks: